vaideesh-siva06/triply/README.md

               DB_USER=your-db-user
               JWT_SECRET=your-local-jwt-secret (can keep as is)
               DB_NAME=your-db-name

+      - To run server: npm run dev --> make sure it points to http://localhost:5001/

 # MySQLWorkbench
     - Create a SQL Project with the host as localhost, user as root, and leave password empty